MartinTam/TicTacToe/README.md

     sudo apt-get install figlet

-Then make sure to make header.sh file executable before you execute the game.
+Then make sure to change the file permission for header.sh before you execute the game.

     chmod a+x header.sh